gee-community/GEE-Dev-Docs/docs/styleguide.md

     * First sentence tells what the page is about
     * Tell the user what they're going to learn and provide any concise background information that's helpful.
     * Don't use the heading "Overview."
 Just get right to it.
+    * Provide a visualization of the final result, map or graphs produced by GEE - this would motivate people to read your tutorial!

 * **Objectives**
     * A short, bulleted list of what the tutorial teaches the reader.